Hong Kong Food Guide

 Address: The Langham, 8 Peking Rd, Tsim Sha Tsui

-Named after the golden age in the Chinese dynasty, T’ang Court reflects the opulence of a bygone era and the classic timelessness of Cantonese cuisine through traditional dishes and an extensive menu featuring heirloom recipes.
-The restaurant was awarded three Michelin stars this year and have been a Michelin-starred restaurant since 2009.
+Named after the golden age of the Chinese dynasty, T’ang Court reflects the opulence of a bygone era and the classic timelessness of Cantonese cuisine through traditional dishes and an extensive menu featuring heirloom recipes.
+The restaurant was awarded three Michelin stars this year and has been a Michelin-starred restaurant since 2009.

 Lung King Heen